About statutory land valuations in Queensland

 Watch the video below to learn more about the land valuation process.

-The valuation methodology used to value land is determined by how the land is zoned under the Queensland planning provisions or the equivalent local government planning scheme.
+Land is valued using either the unimproved value or site value methodology.
+The methodology used depends on how the land is zoned under the Queensland planning provisions or the equivalent local government planning scheme:

 - Land that is zoned rural under the relevant planning scheme is valued using the unimproved value methodology.